 “Hardy, but I do recognize that there is something here very valuable that is worth saving,” Robert said.
 “How to save it is the question.”

-“Not any more,” Robert said.
-“Cybertron Robotics corporate office both in LA and New York were destroyed.
+“Not anymore,” Robert said.
+“Cybertron Robotics corporate offices both in LA and New York were destroyed.
 The government has taken over their android manufacturing plant where the Sally Ann models are made.
 It was their only production facility that survived intact.”

 “The alien’s attack rearranged the landscape and leveled the playing field,” Robert continued to explain.
 “While the human race doesn’t have to start over again, we have suffered a major setback.
 If it were not for our androids things would be much worse.
 They helped us dig out from under the rubble of our ruined cities.
 Major banks and corporations are all gone along with all their money.
 The power grid is down throughout the world although some small local power stations here and there are still working.
 Whatever our petty differences were around the planet, they have all been rendered moot.”

 “The fear is that the Kelgarons could come back,” Robert continued.
-“You destroyed the ships in orbit but you didn’t get the ship that was shooting at our cities on the Moon.
-It escaped and so we need a base in space to protect us until we can build a fleet of ships in order to take the battle to the enemy instead of waiting for him to come to us.
+“You destroyed the ships in orbit, but you didn’t get the ship that was shooting at our cities on the Moon.
+It escaped, and so we need a base in space to protect us until we can build a fleet of ships in order to take the battle to the enemy instead of waiting for them to come to us.
 The Galactic Enterprise is to be armed and expanded to serve the needs of the planet below.”

 “I ask again, what about the people who live here?”
-Candy asked.
+Candy said.

 “What about the androids like me?”